openMDM Working Group Charter

 The dispositions below apply to all Open Measured Data Management bodies, unless otherwise specified.
-For all matters related to membership action, including without limitation meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation, or removal, the terms set forth in Section 6 of the Eclipse Foundation Bylaws apply.
+For all matters related to membership action, including without limitation meetings, quorum, voting, electronic voting action without meeting, vacancy, resignation, or removal, the respective terms set forth in the Eclipse Foundation Bylaws apply.

 A representative shall be deemed to be in good standing, and thus eligible to vote on issues coming before the body in which he participates, if the representative has attended (in person or telephonically) a minimum of three (3) of the last four (4) body meetings (if there have been at least four meetings).

 Appointed representatives on the body may be replaced by the member organization they are representing at any time by providing written notice to the Steering Committee.
-In the event a body member is unavailable to attend or participate in a meeting of the body, he or she may send a representative and may vote by proxy, which shall be included in determining whether the representative is in good standing.
+In the event a body member is unavailable to attend or participate in a meeting of the body, he or she may be represented by another Body member by providing written proxy to the Body’s mailing list in advance, which shall be included in determining whether the representative is in good standing.
 As per the Eclipse Foundation Bylaws, a representative shall be immediately removed from the body upon the termination of the membership of such representative's member organization.

 All representatives shall hold office until their respective successors are appointed or elected, as applicable.
 There shall be no prohibition on re-election or re-designation of any representative following the completion of that representative's term of office.

-Steering Committee member representatives shall serve in such capacity until their removal by their respective appointing member organization or as otherwise provided for in this charter.
+Steering Committee member representatives shall serve in such capacity until their removal and replacement by their respective appointing member organization or as otherwise provided for in this charter.